Secure bootloader chain

 The first implementation provides the first stage in the chain, the immutable nRF Secure Immutable Bootloader, which could be either nRF Secure Immutable Bootloader or MCUboot.
 It does not support bootloader upgradability, but it is useful if you need just the capability to update your application.

-See below for an abstract representation of the memory layout for an application that uses only an immutable bootloader in its boot chain:
+See the following image for an abstract representation of the memory layout for an application that uses only an immutable bootloader in its boot chain:

 The second implementation provides both the first stage in the chain, the immutable bootloader (nRF Secure Immutable Bootloader), and uses MCUboot as the upgradable second-stage bootloader.
 This implementation provides the capability to update both your bootloader and your application.
 This is useful when a bootloader performs additional complex operations, like using a software stack.

-See below for an abstract representation of the memory layout for an application that uses both an immutable and an upgradable bootloader in its boot chain:
+See the following image for an abstract representation of the memory layout for an application that uses both an immutable and an upgradable bootloader in its boot chain:

 For detailed information about the memory layout, see the partition configuration in the